South Tahoe Greenway

 The next implementation phase of the Greenway, Phases 1b and 2, will extend the trail south across Bijou Creek and Al Tahoe Boulevard to Lake Tahoe Community College (LTCC).
 From LTCC, the trail will cross Trout Creek and Martin Avenue to provide a safe route to the top of Sierra Boulevard in the Sierra Tract neighborhood.
 Construction is scheduled for 2020.

 This project connects to the the City of South Lake Tahoe’s Sierra Boulevard “complete streets” project, which will feature separated shared-use paths adjacent to Sierra Boulevard.
-This City project, scheduled for construction in 2019, extends the bike trail network to the U.S.Highway 50 revitalization project.
+This City project, constructed in 2019, extends the bike trail network to the U.S.Highway 50 revitalization project.

 South Tahoe Greenway Shared Use Trail Planning and Future Phases

 To complete the Greenway as approved in 2011 and 2016, future phases may include Phases 1c, 3, and several neighborhood connectors.
-Future projects could extend the Greenway to the South Tahoe “Y” area and Meyers.
+Future projects could extend the Greenway to Van Sickle Bi-State Park, the South Tahoe “Y” area, and Meyers.